 Ethnomethodology provides methods which have been used in ethnographic studies to produce accounts of people's methods for negotiating everyday situations.
 Ethnomethodology is the study of methods people use for understanding and producing the social order in which they live.
 Ethnomethodology is a perspective within sociology that focuses on the way people make sense of their everyday world, and there are three central strands to ethnomethodology: Mundane Reasoning, Membership Categorization, and Conversational Analysis.

-Ethnomethodology is a sociological theory developed by Harold Garfinkel and building on the influence of phenomenologists such as Edmund Husserl and Alfred Schutz and more recent linguistic philosophers.
+Ethnomethodology generally seeks to provide an alternative to mainstream sociological approaches.
+Ethnomethodology is a sociological theory developed by Harold Garfinkel, building on the influence of phenomenologists such as Edmund Husserl and Alfred Schutz and more recent linguistic philosophers.

 Indexicality as used in ethnomethodology refers to the contextual nature of behavior and talk. reflexivity as used in ethnomethodology means that an object or behavior and talk have a mirror-like relationship.
 Commonsense reasoning as used in ethnomethodology is also referred to as mundane reasoning.
 In its most radical form, Ethnomethodology poses a challenge to the social sciences as a whole.